 The following discussion and analysis should also be read along with our consolidated financial statements and the related notes included elsewhere in this annual report.
 Except for the historical information contained herein, this discussion contains forward-looking statements that involve risks and uncertainties.
 Actual results could differ materially from those discussed below.

-Except where we have otherwise indicated or the context otherwise requires, dollar amounts presented in this Form 10-K are in thousands, except for the Report of Independent Registered Public Accounting Firm, Exhibits and per share amounts.
+Except where we have otherwise indicated or the context otherwise requires, dollar amounts presented in this Form 10-K are in thousands, except for the Exhibits and per share amounts.

 Item 1.
 Business

 General